photo: Sandra Ullmann

 Participants will be able to provide one example of current event(s) and describe their impact on the state of mind of the contemporary Iranian woman.

-Participants will be able provide one example of how a therapist may be impacted by events and/or trauma in their social environment, and how this can both affect and inform their clinical work.
+Participants will be able to provide one example of how a therapist may be impacted by events and/or trauma in their social environment, and how this can both affect and inform their clinical work.

 This is an Intermediate Level Presentation